Circadian Optics Review

 The Lattis is our runner-up due to its unique artsy design and effective light output.

-If you’re looking for a light therapy lamp that also doubles as an art piece this is a great pick!
+If you’re looking for a light therapy lamp that also doubles as an art piece, this is a great pick!

 Lattis Light Therapy Lamp

-lattis light therapy lamp product photo
+lattis product photo square

 Pros